-The Trustee and the Company are parties-in-interest with respect to the Plan.
+The Trustee and the Company are parties in interest with respect to the Plan.
 The Plan's investments are held by the Trustee, and some of the investment funds available to participants include mutual funds managed by the Trustee.
-In the opinion of the Plan's legal counsel, transactions between the Plan and the Trustee are exempt from being considered as "prohibited transactions" under the ERISA Section 408(b).
+Transactions between the Plan and the Trustee are exempt from being considered as "prohibited transactions" under the ERISA Section 408(b).